Corned Beef slowly simmered in beer; then placed in the oven and baked with a mustard horseradish crust. It's super tender every time!

 I shared this recipe in this months' monthly newsletter, but not everyone subscribes to that and this recipe is definitely worth repeating.
 My family (especially my youngest daughter) loves corned beef; however, we don't like the whole "boiled dinner" concept.

 Mustard & Beer Corned Beef

-- 2 1/2 lb.
-Corned Beef (Flat Cut)
+- 2 ½ lb.
+Corned Beef, Flat Cut

-- 1- 12(ounce) Bottle Beer (your choice)
+- 1- 12(ounce) Bottle of Beer

 - 2 tbsp.
 Prepared Horseradish